 Whistleblower protections are provided in two important areas – confidentiality and against retaliation.
 Insofar as possible, the confidentiality of the whistleblower is maintained.
 However, identity may have to be disclosed to conduct a thorough investigation, to comply with the law and to provide accused individuals their legal rights of defense.
 TMUS will not retaliate against a whistleblower.
 Any whistleblower who believes he/she is being retaliated against must contact the Human Resources department immediately.

-All reports of illegal and dishonest activities by an agent of the University & Seminary must be promptly submitted to the Director of Human Resources who is responsible for investigating and coordinating corrective action.
-Employees with any questions regarding this policy should contact the Director of Human Resources.
+All reports of illegal and dishonest activities by an agent of the University & Seminary must be promptly submitted to the Vice President of Human Resources who is responsible for investigating and coordinating corrective action.
+Employees with any questions regarding this policy should contact the Vice President of Human Resources.

-In the event the Director of Human Resources is suspected to be involved in any illegal or dishonest act or to have not taken appropriate action to investigate or take appropriate corrective action, employees must contact the President of the University & Seminary.
+In the event the Vice President of Human Resources is suspected to be involved in any illegal or dishonest act or to have not taken appropriate action to investigate or take appropriate corrective action, employees must contact the President of the University & Seminary.

 The Board of Trustee’s Property, Finance, and Audit Committee chair or the Chair of the Board of Trustees should be contacted in the event the suspected illegal or dishonest act involves the University President.

 1. If you hear rumors, accusations, or grievances against co-workers, whether originated by students, faculty, or staff, you must immediately refer such matters back to the accuser (grievant).
 At this point the matter is between the accuser and the accused; it is not the business of any third party.